robert/robert.github.com/_drafts/pfab18.md

 }
 ```

-This is what we did last time, and it's a very sensible and pragmatic approach.
+We used JSON in our first version of this program from the previous edition, which was a very sensible and pragmatic approach.
 If I hadn't already decided that I wanted this week's PFAB to go into unnecessary detail about file minification then I'd say that we should use JSON and call it a day.
-Every language has at least one well-tested library for reading and writing JSON.
-It's even straightforward for humans to read, which helps with debugging.
+Every language has at least one well-tested library for writing JSON to files and reading it back out into structured data.
+JSON is even straightforward for humans to read, which helps with debugging.
 But flexibility and readability come at the cost of verbosity, and for today verbosity is the enemy.

 Nonetheless, the first version of my precomputation code stored its data in a file of "pretty" JSON.
 "Pretty" JSON means that each new element is written on a new line and is indented to make it clearer to see where blocks begin and end.
 My file looked something like this: